Information Technology (IT)

 - Business requirements and business case evaluation shall be the basis of acquiring or developing solutions.

 - Technology choices shall be based on solution requirements and technology direction.

-- Solutions development, configuration and maintenance shall follow defined development and coding standards.
+- Solutions development, configuration and maintenance shall follow the defined development and coding standards across the organisation.